pqabelian/abelian-community-website/docs/guide/qday-whitepaper.md

 - **Community and Developer Support**: To support the adoption of PQZK Rollups, comprehensive documentation, developer tools, and community resources will be made available.
 These resources will enable blockchain developers to efficiently implement and deploy PQZK Rollups on their platforms, accelerating the shift toward quantum-secure blockchain technology.

-By adopting PQZK Rollups through the PQZK Bridge, to support the adoption of PQZK Rollups, comprehensive documentation, developer tools, and community resources will be made available.
-These resources will enable blockchain developers to efficiently implement and deploy PQZK Rollups on their platforms, accelerating the shift toward quantum-secure blockchain technology.
+By adopting PQZK Rollups through the PQZK Bridge, QDay strengthens its own security while enhancing the resilience of the broader blockchain ecosystem against quantum threats.
+This forward-thinking approach ensures that blockchain systems remain secure, scalable, and efficient as quantum computing technology continues to advance.

 ![PQZK Rollups](/qday/QDay_4.4_PQZK-Rollup.png)